Toyota ekes out weakest Q1 profit in 9 years as pandemic halves car sales

 Toyota reiterated its annual operating profit forecast of 500 billion yen, its weakest in nine years, arguing that the coronavirus could still hurt its brighter sales outlook.

-"The pace of recovery in a number of regions has been faster than we had initially forecast," Toyota spokesman Ryo Sakai said at a briefing on Thursday.
+"The pace of recovery in a number of regions has been faster than we had initially forecast," a Toyota spokesman said."

 The maker of the RAV4 SUV crossover and the Prius gasoline hybrid expects global retail sales of 9.1 million cars this year, its lowest in nine years.

-That would mark a 13% decline from 10.46 million last year, but is an improvement on a previous outlook for a 15% drop.
+That would mark a 13 per cent decline from 10.46 million last year, but is an improvement on a previous outlook for a 15 per cent drop.

-Toyota expects to take the most serious hit in North America, its biggest market, accounting for about a quarter of its global sales, and where it sees an annual sales drop of 14%.
+Toyota expects to take the most serious hit in North America, its biggest market, accounting for about a quarter of its global sales, and where it sees an annual sales drop of 14 per cent.

-A 62% tumble in the region during the first quarter led to a 50% slump in consolidated global sales to 1.16 million units.
+A 62 per cent tumble in the region during the first quarter led to a 50 per cent slump in consolidated global sales to 1.16 million units.

 But as sales have plummeted in most regions, China has been a bright spot for Toyota.
 Demand in the world's biggest car market recovered faster than elsewhere as the tightly controlled state has largely beaten back the pandemic and reopened its economy.